gouline/dbt-metabase/README.rst

     - name: email
       description: User's email address.
       meta:
-        metabase.special_type: type/Email
+        metabase.semantic_type: type/Email

 Once you run ``dbt-metabase export`` again, you will notice that ``EMAIL`` is now marked as "Email".

-Here is the list of special types currently accepted by Metabase:
+Here is the list of semantic types (formerly known as special types) currently accepted by Metabase:

 * ``type/PK``
 * ``type/FK``